Europe's firewalls may not be enough to stem Grexit investor panic

 "If the shift of investor sentiment is sufficiently large, it will only cushion the blow rather than prevent it."

-International funds could pull investments out of the euro area, exacerbating a fall in the currency that could see it tumble towards parity with the U.S. dollar.
+International funds could pull investments out of the euro area, exacerbating a fall in the currency that could see it tumble toward parity with the U.S. dollar.

 Hedge funds may then start to prey on countries most likely to follow Greece out the door.
 Portugal, the only other country to have junk-rated debt, is an obvious candidate.